When did digital cameras replace kodachrome slides

 Kodachrome film, introduced by Kodak in 1935, revolutionized color photography and became an iconic medium for capturing vibrant and timeless images.
 Its rich colors, sharp details, and archival stability set a high standard in the industry.

-See also Best digital cameras for filmmaking
+See also Who makes leica digital cameras

 Impact on Photography